9dots/tech-and-tape/coding-level-2/lesson-plans/lesson-1.md

 {% table %}

 1) **Individual Work:** Leave the worked example from the previous activity on the whiteboard.
 Ask students to individually fill out the worksheet.
-Remind students to trace the path of the turtle and to shade in squares whenever the turtle paints.
+Remind students to trace the path of the pixel bot and to shade in squares whenever the pixel bot paints.
 ,,,

-1) Students read the code, trace the pathway of the turtle, and paint the correct blocks on the worksheet.
+1) Students read the code, trace the pathway of the pixel bot, and paint the correct blocks on the worksheet.

 {% endtable %}